edamame-course/2015-tutorials/draft/FastQC_tutorial.md

 ###1: Basic Statistics
 [screenshot here]

-Basic statistics is a chart containing information about your file, including the name, how many reads there are for this sequence, and whether or not any of the reads were flagged for poor quality.
+Basic statistics is a chart containing information about your file, including the name, how many reads were analyzed, and whether or not any of the reads were flagged for poor quality.

 ###2: Per base sequence quality
 [screenshot here]

-Per base sequence quality is exactly what it sounds like: a graph displaying the quality of the sequence at every base.
+Per base sequence quality is exactly what it sounds like: a graph displaying the quality of each sequence at every base.
 It displays this information using box and whisker plots to give you a sense of how much variation there was among the reads.
-Any plot that is within the green region is considered acceptable quality, while anything in the orange or red regions should be trimmed.
+Any plot that is within the green region is considered acceptable quality, while anything in the orange or red regions is not.

 ###3: Per tile sequence quality
 [screenshot here]